uyras/superfans-gpu-controller/README.md

 # NVIDIA GPU-based FAN controller for SUPERMICRO server

+This fork makes the script working on Sypermicro SYS4028GR-TRT with Nvidia A100 GPUs.

+Next is the original readme:

 This controller enables automatic adjustments of FANs in SUPERMICRO servers based on GPU temperature.
 Only NVIDIA GPUs are supported since the tool uses nvidia-smi to parse the GPU temperature.
 FANs are controlled through IPMI tool (`impitool`) using the modified superfans (https://github.com/putnam/superfans) script.

 # Requirements